vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 * Contain an API definition in a seperate protobuf file
 * Handle requests through gRPC
 * Take as part of the request:
+    * The image originally sent to the API
-⋅⋅* Parameters for scaling the image or not
+    * Parameters for scaling the image or not
-⋅⋅* Parameters for Grayscaling the image or not
+    * Parameters for Grayscaling the image or not

 Alongside your code you should also write a manifest YAML to setup a deployment and service.
 The deployment should specify that your container should be replicated a least in 2 pods, which should be load-balanced through the service.

 You will also have to add code in the existing API code in `pkg/api/api.go`, so that it will forward the image to your service.
 You should not have to change the existing API and protobuf.
 The API should:

 * The API should be configurable, such that the desired image size and grayscale options should be supplied at startup.
-How is up to you
+How is up to you.
+You can use 1024x768 as the target size.
 * The API should check the size of the incomming image, and decide what scaling options should be forwarded to your processing service

 __A quick question:__